 The Scenario

-The app we’ll be coding is a store.
+The app we’ll be building is a store.
 In order for people to use the store, they’ll need to register an account.
 The store will also have sellers (otherwise it would be a rubbish store) and an admin.

 This means we’ll need the following resources: Item